 Filling up 2 days in Amsterdam is an easy task!
-The city is bursting at the seams with world-class museums, theatre, live music, quirky festivals and endless bars and restaurants.
+There’s world-class museums, theatre, live music, quirky festivals and endless bars and restaurants to experience when you visit Amsterdam.
 From the UNESCO world heritage listed canals to the enormous green spaces and the best cycling network in the world, spending time outside is amazing no matter the weather.
-Here, INSIDR presents you with a 2 Days in Amsterdam Itinerary to help you answer all the other questions you’ve asked related to ‘what to see in Amsterdam in 2 days“.
-We got you covered!
+Here, INSIDR presents you with a 2 Days in Amsterdam Itinerary to help you answer all the other questions you’ve asked related to ‘what to see in Amsterdam in 2 days”.
+We’ve got you covered!

 In the summer you can enjoy picnics by the canals or a walk through the luscious Vondelpark.
 Summer nights are best spent enjoying the many outdoor bars and terraces at every turn.
 Meanwhile, winter is a perfect excuse to cosy up in a canal-side café, visit some of the many museums or taste the best delicacies that Amsterdam has to offer.